fmichea/sm64-livesplit-autosplitter/README.md

 # Split Name Format

+> :warning: Always edit the splits while the timer is reset!
+If you feel like your change is not working but follows the format, consider saving your splits as well as restarting livesplit to potentially resolve this issue.

 There are a few types of splits that can be defined, here are some examples:

 - Star requirement split (stage, single star): when grabbing a certain number of stars.
 These split depending on a